seanmiddleditch/CPlusPlus/type-list-indexing.md

 Bjarne Stroustrup illustrated the computational complexity problems with a pure library approach compared to a core language approach.

+Matheus Izvekov provided some key feedback on the original draft, including pointing out a bad example in the code and mentioning Boost.Hana.

 **help needed** This same syntax was floated in response to another paper submitted to the committee sometime in the last year, but I have completely forgotten which paper or who made the suggestion,